What do industry researchers do, anyway? Part 2 -- What do they do when they are not publishing

 Fast forward to about two years later, I was interviewing for jobs in early 2022.
-Until that point, I had been working at JD.com AI Research as a research scientist, where my team is almost solely focused on publishable research, and did not feel too different from a university lab.
+Until that point, I had been working at JD.com AI Research as a research scientist, where my team is almost solely focused on publishable research and did not feel too much different from a university lab.
 With a focus on applied research roles for this move, I find myself asking my interviewers, “What does your day-to-day work look like?”
-Much to my dismay, some interviewers told me that their day-to-day mostly involved optimizing models for size, accuracy, and latency in solving specific machine learning tasks, which was not exactly the innovative work for products that impact real people that I was more looking for.
+Much to my dismay, some interviewers told me that their day-to-day mostly involved optimizing models for size, accuracy, and latency in solving specific machine learning tasks, which was not exactly the innovative work for products impacting real people that I was more looking for.
 Is that really it?
 Is there nothing more to applied research work?
-Looking back, I don’t really blame the interviewer for this answer when put on the spot like that, I probably wouldn’t be able to give a more comprehensive picture had I not thought about this question.
+Looking back, I don’t really blame the interviewer for this answer when put on the spot like that, as I probably would not be able to give a more comprehensive picture had I not thought about this question for long.

 Knowing what I know today, I hope to give my younger and less experienced self a better answer to these questions, and hope this benefits someone with similar questions at similar career stages today (obligatory disclaimer on what I know).